Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Introduction

-In the proposed attack, gradient-based optimization is used to construct a UAP that targets the non-maximum suppression (NMS) component of the object detector, creating an abundance of candidate bounding box predictions to be processed by the NMS, overloading the system and slowing it down.
-Our custom loss function aims to preserve the detection of the original objects present in the image.
-The fact that we create a universal perturbation makes our attack practical -- that is, it can be applied to any stream of images in real time, thereby affecting the system's decision latency.
+Our initial attempt to apply the sponge attack proposed by Shumailov~\etal~\cite{shumailov2021sponge} on YOLO's feedforward phase to decelerate inference processing time was unsuccessful; this is due to the fact that for most of the images, the vast majority of the model's activation values are not zero by default.
+Therefore, in this paper, we focus on exposing the inherent weaknesses present in the NMS algorithm and exploit them to perform a sponge attack.
+We present the first availability attack against an end-to-end OD pipeline, which is performed by applying a \emph{universal adversarial perturbation} (UAP)~\cite{zhang2021survey,moosavi2017universal}, as shown in Figure~\ref{fig:intro}.
+In the proposed attack, gradient-based optimization is used to construct a UAP that targets the weaknesses of the NMS algorithm, creating a large amount of candidate bounding box predictions which must be processed by the NMS, thereby overloading the system and slowing it down.
+The custom loss function employed is also aimed at preserving the detection of objects present in the original image.
+The fact that we create a universal perturbation makes our attack practical -- that is, it can be applied to any stream of images in real time, thereby affecting the model's inference latency.

-We evaluated our proposed attack on the YOLOv5 object detector~\cite{yolov5} and used the BDD100K dataset~\cite{yu2020bdd100k}, containing driving images, to train the UAP and evaluate the attack.
-Our results show that the use of our perturbation increases the inference time by $\times1.4$ without compromising the detection capabilities (70\% of the original objects are detected by the model when the proposed attack is performed).
-In addition, we show that the attack is effective when the model runs both on a CPU and a GPU (i.e., not only on hardware accelerators), and that it is possible to produce a UAP that successfully attacks different object detectors.

-The contributions of our work can be summarized as follows: \begin{itemize} \item We present the first availability attack against object detectors.
-The attack increases the processing time of a single image by up to $\times 1.4$ while allowing the detection of 70\% of the original objects. \item We construct a universal perturbation that can be applied on a video stream in real time. \item We make the code of our attack available to the research community. \end{itemize}